psidnell/ofexport/DOCUMENTATION.md

 You might run a filter that eliminates a lot of tasks and leaves a lot of empty projects or folders in your report.
 If you don't want to see these then use the prune option.

-It's possible to run a pruning filter: e.g. "-a prune" that can remove any folders, projects or contexts that have no tasks within them.
+It's possible to run a pruning filter: e.g. **-a prune** that can remove any folders, projects or contexts that have no tasks within them.

 #### Flattening Filters

-If the report is flattened e.g. with "-a flat" then all sub-folders, sub-context, sub-tasks are pulled up to to their parents level leaving a more readable document with a flattened hierarchy.
+If the report is flattened e.g. with **-a flat** then all sub-folders, sub-context, sub-tasks are pulled up to to their parents level leaving a more readable document with a flattened hierarchy.
 Using the flatten filter on all node types will result in a document that simply has projects/contexts with a single level of tasks beneath.

 #### Multiple Filters